danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ### Ecclesiastical Emissary Status

-With the intent of living in peace with all people and living beings in the Kingdom of God, each Trustee and each minister is established as an **Ecclesiastical Emissary** with neutral, non-engaged, status, and is not involved in any manner with any disputes, conflicts, wars, and declarations of war powers involving any other parties.
+With the intent of living in peace with all people and living beings in the Kingdom of Source, each Trustee and each minister is established as an **Ecclesiastical Emissary** with neutral, non-engaged, status, and is not involved in any manner with any disputes, conflicts, wars, and declarations of war powers involving any other parties.

 ### Trustee Authority

 By the authority of the laws of nature and between each Trustee of Light Stream Ministry and members, all Trustees possess such absolute rights and powers as authority for:

-- **Natural Sacraments**: Utilizing freely the dominion given to man over the animals of the earth and without interference or sanction from any source, all-natural substances as sacraments, for health, healing, and other purposes in accordance with our faith placed in nature and Nature's God.
+- **Natural Sacraments**: Utilizing freely the dominion given to man over the animals of the earth and without interference or sanction from any source, all-natural substances as sacraments, for health, healing, and other purposes in accordance with our faith placed in nature and Nature's Source.

 - **Documentation Authority**: Issuing for all Members of Light Stream Ministry any permits, licenses, certificates of membership, certificates of ordination, diplomas, certificates of training, or other documents deemed beneficial to Trustees, Ministers, or other members of the Private Ministerial Association within the jurisdiction of ecclesiastical law.